 Your personal credit will probably be pulled when you apply for a business credit card.
 If your score isn’t great, apply for a card that’s within your range.
 Otherwise, it’s a good idea to work on building your credit before you apply.

 Getting a line of credit in your business’s name can also be useful if you’re going to take out a business loan in the near future.
 Your business has a credit score, too, and a positive borrowing history can contribute to a good business credit score, giving you a lower interest rate when you apply for business loans.
 If that’s important to you, make sure the card you’re applying for reports to at least one – or all three – of the dominant business credit bureaus.

 How to apply and get approved for a business credit card

-If you want to increase your odds of getting approved, here are a few tips:
+If you want to increase your odds of getting approved for a startup business credit card, here are a few tips:

 - Check your credit score to learn where you stand.
 If you don’t already have access to your credit score, use a free service to learn whether your credit is fair, good, excellent or needs work – and then use that information to find credit cards designed for people with your credit score.

 - Use our CardMatch service to quickly identify which credit cards might be right for you.
-There’s no impact on your credit score, and you might receive special offers and pre-qualified matches.
+There’s no impact to your credit score, and you might receive special offers and pre-qualified matches.

-Pros and cons of using a credit card for your startup
+Pros and cons of using startup business credit cards

 There are a lot of advantages (as well as some disadvantages) to using a credit card to help fund your startup: